-Are you are struggling to write a resume to generate more interviews for positions that are of interest?
+Are you struggling to write a resume to generate more interviews for positions that are of interest?

 You are not alone!

-Let’s discuss the critical components to consider when you attempt to write a resume that will grab the reader’s attention.
+Let’s discuss the critical components to consider when writing a resume that will grab the reader’s attention.

-First of all, you need to understand that your resume is a marketing tool and you are marketing a product.
+First of all, you need to understand that your resume is a marketing tool and marketing a product.
 That product is you.
 Do not underestimate the power of this document.
 This one or two-page overview of your relevant core competencies, accomplishments, and scope of responsibility is the only thing representing you during your absence.
 Make sure this document counts.

 This resume development method adds to the job seeker’s frustration and drains their bank account while they are sitting waiting for the golden opportunity to appear magically.
-First, you will need to decide which resume format is best suited to your current situation and your background.[tweetthis]
+First, you will need to decide which resume format is best suited to your current situation and background.[tweetthis]
 Choosing the wrong resume format will often put you on an uneven playing field. #resumes #jobseekers[/tweetthis]

 Choose the Correct Format

 Common formats include chronological, functional, combination, accomplishment-based, or a Curriculum Vitae (CV).

 Developing the resume by using the essential work experience and education is the making of a-okay resume.
 To create an excellent resume, you need to ensure it has relevant keywords, accomplishments, and core skills.

 After deciding on the correct format and developing the documents, you must consider if you need an eResume.
 The odds are you will need one or two different types.

-Keywords are such a critical component of any resume or cover letter posted online or scanned.
+Keywords are such a critical component of any resume or a cover letter posted online or scanned.
 It is essential to know and understand which keywords are the “hot words” for your profession and industry so you can incorporate them into your marketing documents.
 Find out this information on relevant keywords by reviewing job postings, networking, company websites, and associations.

 If you find your resume is not generating the interviews you want, consider our resume writing service.
 Past clients have found that partnering with the Canadian Resume Writing Service has dramatically increased their job search success.